 Be mindful of how you’ll pay off the credit card so you don’t get yourself into unnecessary debt, as well as how opening a new card could impact your credit score.
 Maxing out your credit card to pay for the renovation may also push your credit utilization ratio to an unhealthy level.

-If you do qualify for a low introductory interest rate, but don’t pay off the entire balance before the higher rate kicks in, you could end up paying a lot more than expected compared with other forms of financing.
+If you do qualify for a low introductory interest rate, but don’t pay off the entire balance before the higher rate kicks in, you could end up paying a lot more than expected compared to other forms of financing.
 For example, if you put the entire $25,000 on a credit card with an 18% annual percentage rate (APR) and pay $1,000 a month toward the balance, it would take you two years and eight months to pay it off completely.
 You would end up paying $6,567.99 in interest, and that’s not deductible on your taxes.

 It’s generally smart to be careful when using credit cards to pay for this large of a project.
 You may be able to qualify for financing options that have much lower interest rates, such as those below.